 Cats are naturally territorial and your cat’s wild relatives typically control a small area of land all their own.
 Within this land, each cat has a different style that they prefer.
 Jackson Galaxy, the famous cat behaviorist with an awesome last name, wrote a post going into detail on the three types of dwelling styles that cats have.

 First, you have the tree dwellers which are the cats that like out anywhere off the ground.
 These high-flying felines feel safe when they can see the world from elevated vantage point.
 That could be on top of a table, chair, or even the fridge.
-If you’ve got one of these cats, you might want to consider investing in a cat tree.
-I recently wrote a post on the best priced cat trees with free shipping that you can read here.
+If you’ve got one of these cats, you might want to consider investing in a cat tree and you check out all our favorites here.

 Then there are the beach dwellers.
 These kitties prefer to hang out on the ground and stay out in the open.